laptopwiki/laptopwiki.github.io/_guides/general/getting-started/laptop-new.md

 - Cinebench R23 (multi-core and single-core CPU performance)
 - CrystalDiskMark (config set to SSD) for SSD read/write performance
 - Built-in benchmark of the game Shadow of the Tomb Radier (free demo) with settings set to HIGHEST, once at native resolution and once at 1080p
-- No benchmark specific to RAM, as it is part of the global CPU performance
+Note that there is no benchmark specific to RAM, as it is part of the global CPU performance

 It is also very highly recommended to run a [combined load stress test](/guides/general/getting-started/stress-test/){:target="_blank"} to check your thermal performance out of the box.